 While this winter’s White-Throated Sparrows and Dark-Eyed Juncos will soon be leaving us to migrate up to Canada where they breed, Chipping Sparrows are now returning to Maryland and other parts of the US and Canada from their winter spent in the south.

 The first Chipping Sparrow of the spring showed up in our yard this week.
 These tiny little guys are definitely welcomed back!

-Petite is the word I’d use for them.
+Petite is the word I’d use for these birds.
 If you see them by themselves or just look at pictures in a bird guide, you might not realize just how tiny they are.
-It is when you see them hopping around on the ground next to other sparrows that their tiny size is so very apparent.
+It is when you see them hopping around next to other sparrows that their tiny size is so very apparent.

 Check out this Chipping Sparrow next to a a Dark-Eyed Junco (above.)

 And here he is again next to a Fox Sparrow who is even bigger (above.)